MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 You will notice that we have moved from fairly open and neutral wording to quite strong wording - **Always** & **Everything** are very strong words indeed.
 From a perspective change we don't just see value in doing things a certain way, this is the defactor way we do it.

 ### Where to from here?

+It's still early days.
+As the Platform Principles begin to become adopted we will gain further insights into it's strengths and weaknesses.